Stan VanDerBeek & Joan Brigham, Steam Screens (1979/2016)

 Bio & Contact

-As a sound and video artist, his recent work engages nonhuman perceptual worlds as both artistic practice and research methodology.
-Paranthropic Audition: Prospect Park Lake (2025) has screened at 17 festivals across 15 countries, winning awards for Best Nature Film, Best Experimental Film, and Best No-Dialogue Film.
-His sound work Three Seconds of Laptop EM was performed at the Southwest Drone Fest in January 2025.
+His most recent work engages nonhuman perceptual worlds as both artistic practice and research methodology.
+His short film Paranthropic Audition: Prospect Park Lake (2025) has screened at 18 festivals across 15 countries, winning awards for Best Nature Film, Best Experimental Film, and Best No-Dialogue Film, while his sound piece Three Seconds of Laptop EM debuted at the Southwest Drone Fest in January 2025.

 Affiliation